Contactsteve@jungiananalysischicago.orgMain Office Glen Ellyn, IL 630.476.6425

 EducationDIPLOMATE ANALYTICAL PSYCHOLOGY: C. G. Jung Institute of Chicago.
 (2007)CERTIFICATE OF TRAINING IN MARRIAGE AND FAMILY THERAPY: University of Chicago, Center for Family Health.
 (1999)DOCTOR OF MINISTRY IN PASTORAL PSYCHOTHERAPY: Chicago Theological Seminary.
 (1995)CERTFICATE IN SELF PSYCHOLOGY: Center for Religion and Psychotherapy.
 (1989)MASTER OF DIVINITY: Catholic Theological Union.
 (1989)B.A.
 IN ENGLISH LITERATURE, summa cum laude: University of Maryland.
 (1976)

 Professional OrganizationsC.
 G. Jung Institute of ChicagoInternational Association for Analytical Psychology

-BioMy analytic work and interests are broad.
-Like many analysts, I have a deep appreciation for the classical tradition of Jungian analysis, with its abiding interest in dreams and other activations of the unconscious.
-Yet my original clinical training in self psychology and psychoanalysis provided me with a strong developmental foundation that has focused my work more broadly than the customary Jungian emphasis on mid-life.
-I work with adults; my case load usually includes 20-somethings through 80-somethings – and sometimes late teens or women and men in their 90s.
-I am particularly experienced with relationships and sexuality, including LGBT concerns.
-A good bit of my work with older adults in recent years has focused on issues related to retirement
+BioMy analytic interests are broad.
+Like many of my colleagues, I have a deep appreciation for the classical tradition of Jungian analysis, with its abiding interest in dreams and other activations of the unconscious.
+At the same time, my original training in self psychology and psychoanalysis provided me with a strong developmental foundation that has focused my work more broadly than the customary Jungian emphasis on mid-life.
+Indeed, I confess continuing fondness for contemporary psychoanalysis, and my years of teaching aspiring therapists at Loyola's Institute of Pastoral Studies has provided me an appreciation for the Existential and Gestalt traditions.
+(I even use a bit of the cognitive-behavioral therapies, especially ACT, from time to time.)